-- 38% of Older Adults in Tisbury are currently employed either full or part time. - More Older Adults in Tisbury are likely to be working compared to the Island average. - 57% of Older Adults in Tisbury are retired compared to 60% Islandwide.
+- 42% of Older Adults in West Tisbury are currently employed either full or part time. - More Older Adults in West Tisbury are likely to be working compared to the Island average. - 55% of Older Adults in West Tisbury are retired compared to 60% Island-wide.

-Where and why are Older Adults from Tisbury employed?
+Where and why are Older Adults from West Tisbury employed?

-- 67% of those employed work for a Vineyard-based employer. - The three main reasons for working are income, organizational culture/fit, and job satisfaction.
+- 2 in 3 of those employed work for a Vineyard-based employer. - The three main reasons for working are job satisfaction, income, and organizational culture/fit.